ROCm/rocm-install-on-linux/docs/how-to/3rd-party/pytorch-install.rst

 wheels command, you must select 'Linux', 'Python', 'pip', and 'ROCm' in the matrix.

 .. note::
-    The available ROCm release varies between the 'Pytorch Build' of ``Stable`` or ``Nightly``.
+    The available ROCm release varies between the 'PyTorch Build' of ``Stable`` or ``Nightly``.
 More recent releases are generally available through the Nightly builds.

 1. Choose one of the following three options: